- 1. Introduction

-The Care Act 2014 introduces new duties and requirements of local authorities in a number of areas, including safeguarding adults.
+The Care Act 2014 introduced new duties and requirements of local authorities in a number of areas, including safeguarding adults.
 It provides, for the first time, a legislative framework for those working in adult safeguarding.

 Regulators have a key role to play in safeguarding – they can raise concerns about abusive practice and identify gaps in how standards are applied or interpreted, particularly in relation to workforce training, qualifications and skills and the effect of standards on safeguarding practice.
 See Care Quality Commission.

-4. Safeguarding Adults Board
+4. South Tyneside Safeguarding Adults Board and Safeguarding Children Partnership